openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `client_id_schemes_supported`:
 : OPTIONAL.
 Array of JSON Strings containing the values of the Client Identifier schemes that the Wallet supports.
 The values defined by this specification are `pre-registered`, `redirect_uri`, `entity_id`, `did`.
 If omitted, the default value is `pre-registered`.
 Other values may be used when defined in the profiles of this specification.

+Additional wallet metadata parameters MAY be defined and used, as described in [@!RFC8414].
+The verifier MUST ignore any unrecognized parameters.

 ## Obtaining Wallet's Metadata

 Verifier utilizing this specification has multiple options to obtain Wallet's metadata: